Long Plane Trees: Introduction

 \begin{restatable}{theorem}{thmdp} For any set $\pe$ of $n$ points in general position, a longest plane tree of diameter at most three on $\pe$ can be computed in $\bigO(n^4)$ time. \end{restatable}

-\begin{restatable}{theorem}{thmtristar} For any set $\pe$ of points in general position and any three specified points on the boundary of the convex hull of \(\pe\), we can compute in polynomial time the longest plane tree such that each edge is incident to at least one of the three specified points. \end{restatable}
+\begin{restatable}{theorem}{thmtristar} For any set $\pe$ of points in general position and for any three specified points on the boundary of the convex hull of $\pe$, we can compute in polynomial time the longest plane tree such that each edge is incident to at least one of the three specified points. \end{restatable}

 The algorithms are based on dynamic programming.
-Even though the length $|\Topt^3|$ of a longest plane tree of diameter at most three can be computed in polynomial time, we do not know the corresponding approximation factor $\bd(3)$.
+Even though the length $\OPT_3$ of a longest plane tree of diameter at most three can be computed in polynomial time, we do not know the corresponding approximation factor $\bd(3)$ with respect to $\OPT$.
 The best bounds we are aware of are $1/2\le \bd(3)\le 5/6$.
 The lower bound follows from~\cite{AlonRS95}, the upper bound is from~\cref{thm:diameter-3-bound}.
-We conjecture that $|\Topt^3|$ actually gives a better approximation factor than the tree constructed in~\cref{thm:approximation}---but we are unable to prove this.
+We conjecture that $\OPT_3$ actually gives a better approximation factor than the tree constructed in~\cref{thm:approximation}---but we are unable to prove this.

-Finally, a natural way to design an algorithm for the longest plane spanning tree problem is the following local search heuristic~\cite{WilliamsonSh11}: start with an arbitrary plane tree $T$, and while it is possible, apply the following local improvement rule: if there are two edges $e$, $f$ on $\pe$ such that $(T \setminus \{e\}) \cup \{f\}$ is a plane spanning tree for $\pe$ that is longer than $T$, replace $e$ by $f$.
+Finally, a natural way to design an algorithm for the longest plane spanning tree problem is the following local search heuristic~\cite{WilliamsonSh11}: start with an arbitrary plane tree $T$, and while it is possible, apply the following \emph{local improvement rule}: if there are two edges $e$,~$f$ on $\pe$ such that $(T \setminus \{e\}) \cup \{f\}$ is a plane spanning tree for $\pe$ that is longer than $T$, replace $e$ by $f$.
 Once no further local improvements are possible, output the current tree $T$.
-Our fourth result (see~\cref{thm:stuck}) shows that for some point sets, this algorithm fails to compute the optimum answer as it may ``get stuck'' in a local optimum.
+We show that for some point sets, this algorithm fails to compute the optimum answer as it may ``get stuck'' in a local optimum (see~\cref{thm:stuck} in \cref{sec:stuck}).
+This holds regardless of how the edges that are swapped are chosen.
 This suggests that a natural local search approach does not yield an optimal algorithm for the problem.